rpsjr/maintainer-tools/Migration-to-version-16.0.md

 * Put `unaccent=False` on field definitions where no distinction should be made between accented words, for getting better performance on searches.
 Example: `parent_path` field.
 See https://github.com/odoo/odoo/pull/76436 for more details.
 * Add tests to increase code coverage.
 * If there's a test class using `setUp` to generate test records, move it to `setUpClass` as it's way more performant since it runs only once.
+* If there's a method calling super in the module, check that the method is still there on upstream dependencies and it's not dead code.
+* If there's a method overriding, check that the signature and keywords are maintained in this version, or adapt it conveniently.
-* Check tasks of previous versions if you are migrating from lower versions than v15.
-It's also recommended to check past migration guides for things not done in previous migrations.
+* Check past migration guides for things not done in previous migrations.
 * Do the rest of the changes you need to do for making the module works on new version.

 # Tasks NOT to do in the migration